A Brief History of Our Livonia Hometown

 By March 17, 1835, when an act of territorial legislature set the boundaries of Livonia Township, a forested wilderness had become an area of prosperous dairy farms and fruit orchards.

 For the first 100 years, Livonians raised sheep and dairy cattle and grew vegetables and grain.
 Growth was slow.
-But gradually, over the years, dirt trails became roads and ten hard-surfaced highways.
+But gradually, over the years, dirt trails became roads and then hard-surfaced highways.

 In the late 1940's, the area took its first dramatic step from agriculture to commerce and industry.
 In 1948, the General Motors Corporation built an automatic transmission plant, soon to be followed by a Ford Motor Company parts depot.

 The City of Livonia has held on to much of its heritage through historic preservation, and the acquisition and development of over 1800 acres of park land and open space.
-Greenmead Historical Village is a 103-acre farm/museum of Livonia's history at the southwest corner of Eight Mile and Newburgh.
+On land it purchased in 1976 at the southwest corner of Eight Mile and Newburgh, the City established Greenmead Historical Village.
+This 103-acre parcel includes the historical Greenmead Farm and 13 historical buildings.